ShoosGun/Quantum-Space-Amigos/README.md

 * Current Goals:

-- [ ] Tests with the ´dumb client´ over the internet
+- [ ] Tests with the `dumb client` over the internet

 - [ ] Beeing able to add and change nicknames from the client (with a new header)

-- [ ] Create a ´dumb server´ so that the creation of the actual client becomes easier
+- [ ] Create a `dumb server` so that the creation of the actual client becomes easier

 - [ ] Create **the client**